noppanut15/depthviz/README.md

 ### 🔧 Contribute Code or Ideas
 - Found a bug?
 [Open an issue](https://github.com/noppanut15/depthviz/issues) so it can be fixed!
-- Have a feature suggestion?
-Let’s discuss it in the [Discussions](https://github.com/noppanut15/depthviz/discussions) or [open an issue](https://github.com/noppanut15/depthviz/issues).
+- Have a feature idea?
+Share it in [Discussions](https://github.com/noppanut15/depthviz/discussions) or [open an issue](https://github.com/noppanut15/depthviz/issues).
 - Ready to code?
 Fork the repo and submit a [pull request](https://github.com/noppanut15/depthviz/pulls).

 ### ⌚ Help Expand Dive Computer Support